 - CMS-460, Medicare Participating Physician or Supplier Agreement, is completed at time of or within 90 days of Medicare enrollment or during certain enrollment time frames.
 Providers will accept assignment for Medicare covered services and ensure Medicaid members will not be charged for services. - CMS-855B, Medicare Enrollment for Clinics/Group Practices and Other Suppliers.
-Pharmacy dispenses drugs administered by a practitioner in a long-term care facility, practitioner's office, infusion center, or home setting, or is dispensing and administering vaccines covered by Medicare Part B. - CMS-855S, Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Suppliers.
+Pharmacy dispenses drugs administered by a practitioner in a long-term care facility, practitioner's office, infusion center, or home setting. or is dispensing drugs covered by National Government Services (NGS) enrollment that are self-administered. or is dispensing and administering vaccines covered by Medicare Part B. - CMS-855S, Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Suppliers.
 Pharmacy dispenses diabetic supplies, nebulizer drugs, oral anticancer or antiemetic drugs, etc. covered by Medicare Part B.